Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 CategoryAdvantages

-ShieldingEquipped with individual shielding for each twisted pair and an overall shield, minimizing crosstalk and signal attenuation.
+ShieldingTypically S/FTP with individual pair shields and an overall braid, minimizing crosstalk and external interference.

 Next-Generation: Cat8

 Cat 8 cables are the latest variant of Ethernet cables.
-They are specially designed for high-speed data centers, delivering incredibly fast data transfer rates of up to 40-gigabit Ethernet over 30 meters, with 2000 MHz bandwidth.
+They are specially designed for high-speed data centers, delivering data rates of 25/40‑gigabit Ethernet over 30 meters, with 2000 MHz bandwidth.
+Cat8 is a shielded‑only, two‑connector channel defined for short‑reach 25/40GBASE‑T and standardized in TIA‑568.2‑D.

 Advantages of Cat8 over Cat 7